wirecube/android_additive_animations/README.md

     .start();
 ```

-There's a race condition in this piece of code: The `then()`-chaining block is executed whether or not the `highlightedView` is actually still highlighted.
+There's a race condition in this piece of code: The `then()`-chained animation is executed whether or not the `highlightedView` is actually still highlighted by the time the previous animation finishes.

 Animation states fix this problem entirely: